-I do give some extra credit questions, so I do not round grades.
+There are extra credit opportunities, so I do not round grades.
 In this class, there are NO CURVED SCORES.
 Your grade is based solely on the points that you earn in lecture and lab.

 Makeup Exams: You can miss one exam and make it up.
 Makeup exams will be given in the Testing Center at this campus.
 You must make up the exam within one week of the original test deadline.
 Makeup exams will be primarily written in nature.